-Nick Toth (pronounced TOETH) is in his second season as the defensive coordinator for the Bulldogs and is the position coach for the linebackers.
+Nick Toth (pronounced TOETH) is in his third season as the defensive coordinator and inside linebackers coach for the Bulldogs.
 He was hired on Jan.
 4, 2012.

 In the first year running Toth's 3-4 defense, Fresno State ranked in the top 25 of the FBS in six defensive categories.
 The Bulldogs were 22nd in total defense (338.9 ypg), ninth in sacks (3.08 per game), fourth in pass efficiency defense (100.75) and second in pass defense (167.2 ypg).

 In addition, Fresno State also ranked fifth nationally in take-aways with 35, third in interceptions with 22 and the Bulldogs scored eight defensive touchdowns on the year.